xellstar/SoftwareTech/README.md

 # SoftwareTech
-Repository for the exercises in the module Software Technologies
+# Repository for the exercises in the module Software Technologies @ SoftUni.
+# Kaloyan Nikolov